Originally hailing from America, Sharon first began her career as an educator.

 Sharon continued her work in education & in 2007, whilst working as a specialist studies skills tutor, she embarked on the PGDip in Psychology at Northumbria University.

-This sparked her interest & her fascination with the psyche alongside her own positive experiences of personal therapy led Sharon to ultimately embark on the diploma in psychotherapy at the Northern Guild for psychotherapy.
+This sparked her interest & her fascination with the psyche alongside her own positive experiences of personal therapy led Sharon to ultimately embark on the diploma in psychotherapeutic counselling at the Northern Guild for psychotherapy.

-Since qualifying as a psychotherapeutic counsellor, Sharon has worked in an NHS primary care service & at Tyneside Women’s Health, offering both open ended & time limited integrative therapy to clients experiencing an array of emotional health issues such as anxiety, depression, bereavement & trauma.
+After qualifying as a psychotherapeutic counsellor, Sharon volunteered in an NHS primary care service & at Tyneside Women’s Health, offering both open ended & time limited integrative therapy to clients experiencing an array of emotional health issues such as anxiety, depression, bereavement & trauma.

 Alongside her counselling work & ongoing studies, Sharon is an active writer.
 She’s written a number of short plays that have been performed in Newcastle theatres & enjoys utilising her creativity in therapy through therapeutic storytelling, guided imagery & metaphor.